Grooming with both hands

 Hands taking turns

-Grooming is a physical effort.
+Grooming requires physical effort.

-The pressure you put, the repetitive movements and the awkward positions all contribute to your discomfort over time.
+The pressure you put, the repetitive movements, and the awkward positions all contribute to your discomfort over time.

 Simply alternate your work in two different areas, each accessible with the other hand.